At Rushey Mead, Design Technology is split into three areas, Product Design, Textiles Design and Food & Nutrition.

 For GCSE, Design Technology offers three options, Product Design, Textiles and Food & Nutrition.

-Students will investigate a context given by the exam board and look to find a problem/need that they can design a solution for.
-Once the problem/need has been discovered, they will produce a design brief and begin studying the type of user, current market etc. They then produce a range of designs and research into the various aspects of the design such as materials, methods of manufacture, ways to perform the function etc. All the while they will be evaluating their idea, making improvements based on their findings.
+Students will investigate a context given by the exam board and look to find a problem or need that they can design a solution for.
+Once the problem or need has been discovered, they will produce a design brief and begin studying the type of user, current market etc. They then produce a range of designs and research into the various aspects of the design such as materials, methods of manufacture, ways to perform the function etc. All the while they will be evaluating their idea, making improvements based on their findings.
 They will produce a model to test aspects of the design before concluding on a final design to meet the original brief.
-A working prototype is then made and evaluated against a pre-determined success criteria based on the research findings.
+A working prototype is then made and evaluated against a pre-determined success criteria, based on the research findings.

 The importance of studying GCSE: Design Technology through Product Design or Textiles has been emphasised through the new GCSE specifications.
 Greater emphasis has been placed on the study of subjects such as Mathematics and Science through design, showing how the study of Design Technology can support students' wider studies.

 GCSE Food & Nutrition enables students to develop their knowledge and understanding of human needs with a focus on food and nutrition.
 Through studying technological and scientific developments and examining issues which affect the quality of human life through food choice, students gather food related knowledge in the following areas: nutrition, diet and health, food preparation and cooking, food processing, hygiene and safety, marketing and advertising food.
 Students apply this knowledge through practical activities as well as learning and consolidating skills in the kitchen to benefit a domestic setting as well as providing a springboard for careers in food and nutrition.